-Therefore, the Computational Materials Design group is composed of experts from several fields who can cover a broad range of materials, length and temperature scales.
+Therefore, the Computational Materials Design subgroup is composed of experts from several fields who can cover a broad range of materials, length and temperature scales.
 We use several DFT packages such as the FLEUR (FLAPW basis) and VASP (PAW basis) ab initio packages.
-Our multiscale simulations are carried out with our own Monte Carlo and Spin Dynamics code called "Matjes".

 We benefit from the expertise of colleagues via close collaborations: